Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DATA-STRICTNESS.md

 ## Case Sensitivity

-All API endpoints and queries must be case insensitive to ensure full compatibility with all backend data sources.
+All API routes and query string parameters must be case insensitive to ensure full compatibility with all backend data sources.

 ## Schema Validation